 The Final rule is effective January 1, 2017 and CMS will accept comments on the Final Rule for the next 60 days.
 The release of other final payment rules, such as the Physician Fee Schedule, in the coming weeks, may also include changes to correspond with the QPP implementation, particularly with the implementation of new payment models.
 CMS intends for QPP to evolve and expand as implementation continues in future years.
 Beyond 2017, CMS suggests that it will likely continue to propose other transition options in the future in response to stakeholder concerns.

 Along with the Final Rule CMS has rolled out many helpful resources for providers to understand and prepare for QPP in 2017.

-For more information, please contact one of the following members of the firm's Medicare Physician Payment Working Group: Marty Corry, Monica Massaro or Kelly Carroll in Washington, D.C. at 202.580.7700; Robert Lundy, Charles Oppenheim or Karl Schmitz in Los Angeles at 310.551.8111; or Ben Durie or Felicia Sze in San Francisco at 415.875.8500.
+For more information, please contact one of the following members of the firm's Medicare Physician Payment Working Group: Marty Corry, Monica Massaro or Kelly Carroll in Washington, D.C. at 202.580.7700; Robert Lundy, Charles Oppenheim or Karl Schmitz in Los Angeles at 310.551.8111; or Ben Durie in San Francisco at 415.875.8500.